kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## AI and Machine Learning
+## Renewable Energy and Innovation

-* [Anthropic Chief Says AI Could Surpass “Almost All Humans at Almost Everything” Shortly After 2027](https://soylentnews.org/article.pl?sid=25/01/24/2112249&from=rss) - Comments on the rapid progression of AI capabilities and its implications on humanity.
+* [Europe Made More Electricity from Solar Than Coal In 2024](https://hardware.slashdot.org/story/25/01/25/0119258/europe-made-more-electricity-from-solar-than-coal-in-2024?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A significant milestone in Europe's energy transition, showcasing the growing reliance on renewable sources over fossil fuels.

-* [Emerging Reasoning with Reinforcement Learning](https://hkust-nlp.notion.site/simplerl-reason) - Exploration of emerging reasoning methodologies utilizing reinforcement learning in AI systems.
+* [Heat Pumps Are Now Outselling Gas Furnaces In America](https://hardware.slashdot.org/story/25/01/25/1944213/heat-pumps-are-now-outselling-gas-furnaces-in-america?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Americans are increasingly adopting energy-efficient heating technologies as part of the move toward greener living.

-* [DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via RL](https://arxiv.org/abs/2501.12948) - Study on implementing reinforcement learning to enhance reasoning in large language models.
+## AI and Technology Breakthroughs

-* [Using AI to develop a fuller model of the human brain](https://magazine.ucsf.edu/building-a-silicon-brain) - UCSF’s research on building AI systems to simulate and understand brain processes.
+* [When AI promises speed but delivers debugging hell](https://nsavage.substack.com/p/when-ai-promises-speed-but-delivers) - A developer examines the hidden complications of AI tools meant to streamline workflows.

-## Tech and Software Developments
+* [Emerging reasoning with reinforcement learning](https://hkust-nlp.notion.site/simplerl-reason) - A breakthrough in reinforcement learning criticized for offering reasoning capabilities in AI systems.

-* [cs16.css: CSS library based on Counter Strike 1.6 UI](https://cs16.samke.me/) - A creative CSS library inspired by the classic Counter Strike UI.
+* [Anthropic Chief Says AI Could Surpass “Almost All Humans at Almost Everything” Shortly After 2027](https://soylentnews.org/article.pl?sid=25/01/24/2112249&from=rss) - A bold prediction about AI capabilities set to outpace human intelligence within the next few years.

-* [The Simplicity of Prolog](https://bitsandtheorems.com/the-simplicity-of-prolog) - Insight into the simplicity and elegance of the Prolog programming language.
+* [FSF: Meta's License for Its Llama 3.1 AI Model 'is Not a Free Software License'](https://news.slashdot.org/story/25/01/25/2311217/fsf-metas-license-for-its-llama-31-ai-model-is-not-a-free-software-license?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Free Software Foundation's critique of Meta's licensing approach highlights challenges for open-source AI.

-* [FoA: Ferris-on-Air: An experimental Wi-Fi stack for rust on the ESP32](https://github.com/esp32-open-mac/FoA) - A new experimental project focusing on Wi-Fi stacks in Rust for embedded systems.
+## Unusual Takes on Hardware and Software

-* [Updated FreeBSD Bhyve Companion Tools](https://vermaden.wordpress.com/2024/06/23/freebsd-bhyve-companion-tools/) - Enhancements to tooling around FreeBSD virtualization using Bhyve.
+* [Fixing my monitor's power button](https://www.lkhrs.com/blog/2025/monitor-repair/) - A detailed DIY repair project showcasing ingenuity in hardware restoration.

-## Innovations in Engineering and Science
+* [Paxo: A DIY Phone](https://paxo.fr/) - A fascinating introduction to a build-it-yourself mobile phone designed to prioritize user control.

-* [Einstein Probe detects puzzling cosmic explosion](https://www.esa.int/Science_Exploration/Space_Science/Einstein_Probe_detects_puzzling_cosmic_explosion) - Significant findings from the Einstein Probe mission investigating an unexplained cosmic event.
+* [“Project Mini Rack” Wants Make Your Mini-Homelab a Reality](https://soylentnews.org/article.pl?sid=25/01/25/1448247&from=rss) - Targeting hobbyists, this initiative aims to democratize access to compact self-hosted environments.

-* [Hubble's Largest Panorama Ever Showcases 200 Million Stars](https://science.slashdot.org/story/25/01/25/0043227/hubbles-largest-panorama-ever-showcases-200-million-stars?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A breathtaking astronomical achievement showcasing a stellar extravaganza.
+## Historical and Niche Stories

-* [Researchers Say New Attack Could Take Down the European Power Grid](https://hardware.slashdot.org/story/25/01/25/0037206/researchers-say-new-attack-could-take-down-the-european-power-grid?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Analysis of cybersecurity vulnerabilities in critical European infrastructure.
+* [Bill Gates Began the Altair BASIC Code in His Head While Hiking as a Teenager](https://news.slashdot.org/story/25/01/26/0249204/bill-gates-began-the-altair-basic-code-in-his-head-while-hiking-as-a-teenager?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Rare insight into Gates' early creative process in coding the groundbreaking Altair BASIC.

-## Historical and Cultural Narratives
+* [The South Vietnamese pilot who landed a Cessna on a carrier to save his family (2019)](https://www.historynet.com/maj-buang-lys-daring-feat-to-save-his-family/) - A remarkable true story of courage and innovation during dire circumstances.

-* [Bill Gates Began the Altair BASIC Code in His Head While Hiking as a Teenager](https://news.slashdot.org/story/25/01/26/0249204/bill-gates-began-the-altair-basic-code-in-his-head-while-hiking-as-a-teenager?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A historical anecdote about Bill Gates’ programming genius during his youth.
+## Tech Open-Source and Tools

-* [The South Vietnamese pilot who landed a Cessna on a carrier to save his family (2019)](https://www.historynet.com/maj-buang-lys-daring-feat-to-save-his-family/) - A gripping tale of survival and heroism from the Vietnam War.
+* [cs16.css: CSS library based on Counter Strike 1.6 UI](https://cs16.samke.me/) - A CSS library bringing nostalgia through design inspired by a classic video game interface.

-* [Making an SNES Game the Way Nintendo Intended](https://www.youtube.com/watch?v=kYLJLJkVfLk) - A deep dive into authentic SNES game creation.
+* [snac2 - A simple, minimalistic ActivityPub instance written in portable C](https://codeberg.org/grunfink/snac2) - A lightweight implementation of ActivityPub designed for developers seeking greater simplicity.

-## Legal and Ethical Issues in Technology
+* [SQLook – A free online SQLite database manager with a Windows 2000 interface](https://sqlook.com) - A retro but functional tool for database management.

-* [FSF: Meta's License for Its Llama 3.1 AI Model 'is Not a Free Software License'](https://news.slashdot.org/story/25/01/25/2311217/fsf-metas-license-for-its-llama-31-ai-model-is-not-a-free-software-license?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Discussion on ethical concerns surrounding Meta's licensing practices.
+## Quirky Developments in Engineering and Culture

-* [Oracle and US Investors (Including Microsoft) Discuss Taking Control of TikTok in the US](https://tech.slashdot.org/story/25/01/26/0037255/oracle-and-us-investors-including-microsoft-discuss-taking-control-of-tiktok-in-the-us?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Examination of corporate negotiations and national security concerns over TikTok.
+* [The invalid 68030 instruction that accidentally allowed the Mac Classic II to successfully boot up](https://www.downtowndougbrown.com/2025/01/the-invalid-68030-instruction-that-accidentally-allowed-the-mac-classic-ii-to-successfully-boot-up/) - A peculiar bug that turned into a surprising fix for a legacy computer.

-* [New California Law Criminalizing AI Generated Child Porn Claims First Arrest](https://soylentnews.org/article.pl?sid=25/01/23/1247207&from=rss) - Legal implications of recent AI legislation tackling child exploitation.
+* [Engineers don't make public squares.
+People do](https://cpf.sh/blog/2025/01/25/engineers-dont-make-public-squares-people-do) - A discussion on how urban design thrives through grassroots public engagement.

 ---